brikis98/yevgeniy-brikman-homepage/_posts/2022-06-26-competing-against-luck.md

 A good way to figure out the JTBD is to imagine you're filming a mini documentary of a person struggling to make progress in a particular circumstance.
 The video should include:

-- What progress is the person trying to achieve?
-This should include functional, emotional, and social dimensions.
+- **What progress is the person trying to achieve?** This should include functional, emotional, and social dimensions.
 E.g., "I want to have a smile that will make a great first impression in work and personal life."

-- What are the circumstances of the struggle?
-Who, when, and where, while doing what?
+- **What are the circumstances of the struggle?** Who, when, and where, while doing what?
 E.g., "I see a dentist twice a year and brush my teeth as directed, but they never look white enough to me."

-- What obstacles are getting in the way of making progress?
-E.g., "I've tried whitening toothpastes, but they never seem to work."
+- **What obstacles are getting in the way of making progress?** E.g., "I've tried whitening toothpastes, but they never seem to work."

-- Are consumers making do with incomplete solutions?
-E.g., "I bought a home tooth whitening kit but it's uncomfortable and hurts my teeth."
+- **Are consumers making do with incomplete solutions?** E.g., "I bought a home tooth whitening kit but it's uncomfortable and hurts my teeth."
 More on identifying competitors in the next section.

-- How would they define what "quality" means for a better solution and what tradeoffs are they willing to make?
+- **How would they define what "quality" means for a better solution?** And what tradeoffs are they willing to make?
 E.g., "I want the whitening of a professional treatment, but without the cost and inconvenience."

 Note that if you have an existing product, you can sometimes uncover new JTBDs by looking for unusual ways that customers use your product.
 E.g., In the past, baking soda makers thought it was only used for baking, but learned customers were also using it laundry detergent, getting out carpet stains, absorbing smells in the fridge, etc. These all uncovered new JTBDs and therefore, potential new approaches to product, sales, marketing, etc.

+Peter Drucker:

-Peter Drucker: "The customer rarely buys what the company thinks it is selling him."
+> The customer rarely buys what the company thinks it is selling him.

 ## 4. Identifying competitors